TNL-Project/TNL/Documentation/UsersGuide/GeneralConcepts/ug_GeneralConcepts.md

 structure typically makes a _deep copy_, copy-constructing a view results in a _shallow copy_.
 Intuitively, views represent references to a data structure and thus copies of a view provide references to the same data.
-Therefore, views can by captured _by value_ in lambda functions, which provides a way to transfer a _reference_ to a data structure into a computational kernel.
+Therefore, views can be captured _by value_ in lambda functions, which provides a way to transfer a _reference_ to a data structure into a computational kernel.

 The example with the array would look as follows: